 2020 has forced enterprises to rethink and re-evaluate their business challenges and opportunities.
 The role of digital experiences is even more critical for enterprises as consumers interact with mobile apps for everything from ordering groceries to payments to watching video streaming services.
 Mary Meeker’s recent COVID-19 impact report suggests that businesses doing the best, have products that were always in demand but especially so in uncertain times – and that list now includes entertainment.

-In this scenario, apps that can help consumers accomplish a multitude of tasks – also known as Super Apps have gained currency.
-Such apps were popular even prior to the COVID-19 outbreak especially in South and Southeast Asia – where consumers took to mobiles as their first entry to the online world as opposed to a gradual shift from desktops, laptops, and mobiles as seen in the western world.
+In this scenario, apps which can help consumers accomplish a multitude of tasks – also known as Super Apps have gained currency.
+Such apps were popular even prior to the COVID-19 outbreak especially in markets such as Indonesia, China and India – where consumers took to mobiles as their first entry to the online world as opposed to a gradual shift from desktops, laptops and mobiles as seen in the western world.

 A recent KPMG report suggests one of the major driving forces for the rise of Super Apps at a global level is the shift in consumer behavior and preferences.
 Specialist apps focused on delivering one service well– which led to a proliferation of apps in a device.
 After nearly a decade of fragmentation and unbundling of services in their lives — consumers are starting to revert towards re-bundling, says the report.

 Of course, consumers are not specifically stating that they need a Super App.
 However, the shifts in their demands from a digital solution are leading to the rise of such apps.
 Here are a few such shifts:

 - Convenience and simplicity of digital platforms: ease of use, and convenience play a critical role in the acceptance of any digital solution.
 Super Apps helps enterprises offer that.